-An auto electrician is a very skilled profession, more so today where most vehicles have miles of wiring and hundreds of sensors, so if you get a problem with the electrics, you’re looking at big money for diagnosis, unless of course you can do some of the work yourself … you’ll need one of the best automotive multimeters to help you through it though.
+If you have a problem with the electrical system of your car, you’re looking at big money for diagnosis.
+Unless of course, you can do some of the work yourself.
+You’ll need one of the best automotive multimeters to help you through it, though.

-In past times, cars were pretty simple – you fed gas through the carb and it was ignited by a spark with a ‘points’ style ignition, there were bare minimum of wires, and what there was, were easily accessible and you could lay your hands on most of them without too much tear-down, modern cars aren’t that simple (which is both good and bad).
+In the past, cars were pretty simple.
+You fed gas through the carb and it was ignited by a spark with a ‘points’ style ignition.
+There were hardly any wires, and what there was, were easily accessible.
+You could get your hands on most of them without too much tear-down.
+Modern cars aren’t that simple (which is both good and bad).

 Why You Need A Digital Multimeter?

-Of course, technology means that cars are bristling with sensors and wiring, it also means that these sensors are usually reliable, rarely breaking down or giving problems, but … and it’s a big one … when they do fail or intermittently work, it’s a huge job.
+Of course, technology means that cars are bristling with sensors and wiring.
+It also means that these sensors are usually reliable, rarely breaking down or giving problems.
+However, when they do fail or intermittently work, it’s a huge job.

-If you’re lucky, you can plug in a code reader to identify the fault – quite often it will tell you that there’s a fault, it may even give you a location or description of the faulty component, but it still doesn’t mean that component is truly at fault – it could be getting erroneous readings from something else.
+If you’re lucky, you can plug in a code reader to identify the fault.
+Quite often it will tell you that there’s a fault.
+It may even give you a location or description of the faulty component.
+However, it still doesn’t mean that the component is truly at fault.
+It could be getting erroneous readings from something else.

-It’s also worth knowing that even simple jobs under the hood can lead to electrical problems, especially if the car is a few years old.
-The wiring gets old and brittle, it’s almost molded and set in to place, so when you disturb it to fit an aftermarket cold air intake or whatever, you could set off a chain reaction of dry joints and bad connections.
+Even simple jobs under the hood can lead to electrical problems, especially if the car is a few years old.
+The wiring gets old and brittle, it’s almost molded and set in to place.
+So, when you disturb it to fit an aftermarket cold air intake or whatever, you could set off a chain reaction of dry joints and bad connections.

 Best Automotive Digital Multimeter

-That isn’t to say I can’t do electrics, just that I need to spend more thinking time on the problem.
-I mention this because some multimeters have literally hundreds of uses and functions, many aren’t relevant (to me), some of them you maybe use only once in your lifetime, but they’re all there, waiting to be used.
+Some multimeters have literally hundreds of uses and functions.
+Many aren’t relevant and some of them you maybe use only once in your lifetime, but they’re all there, waiting to be used.

-And that’s why choosing the right meter needs thought – sure, buying the all singing, all dancing most expensive meter almost guarantees you’ll have all the functionality, but can you use it?
+And that’s why choosing the right meter needs careful consideration.
+Sure, buying the most expensive meter almost guarantees you’ll have all the functionality, but can you use it?
 Will you use it?

-The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeter’s for many of the professionals – whether that’s as a contractor, electronic techie, master technician … this is the leading DMM, and has been for years.
+The 87-V (which actually means 87 Five) is one of the electrical industry’s leading go-to multimeters for many of the professionals.
+Whether that’s as a contractor, electronic techie, or master technician, this is the leading DMM and has been for years.

-Some of the functions won’t really be applicable to the automotive guy (or gal) – like the ability to accurately read the frequency measurements on ASDs (Adjustable Speed Drives), so the Fluke designed ‘low pass’ filter will be irrelevant also, but the rest of it is all pretty handy – like the built in thermometer (with separate temperature probe) – I’ve found this function really handy (I actually own a Fluke meter).
+Some of the functions won’t really be applicable to the automotive guy (or gal), like the ability to accurately read the frequency measurements on ASDs (Adjustable Speed Drives).
+So, the Fluke designed ‘low pass’ filter will be irrelevant also.
+However, the rest of it is all pretty handy, like the built-in thermometer (with a separate temperature probe).
+This function is really handy (I actually own a Fluke meter).

-It will read peak measurements and store the min and max readings, which is a handy feature for capturing intermittent problems, and is rated as CAT III 1,000V which means it can measure up to 1,000v in both AC & DC without a problem (not much call for that in the auto world though).
+It will read peak measurements and store the min and max readings, which is a handy feature for capturing intermittent problems.
+And it’s rated as CAT III 1,000V which means it can measure up to 1,000v in both AC & DC without a problem (not much call for that in the auto world though).

-This digital multimeter is designed and built in the USA, and has a lifetime warranty (and if you do damage it, most parts are available separately).
-The large digit display is great if you’re needing to leave the meter on the fender while probing around the car, apart from that, there is an option for a magnetic hanger – great idea for any mechanic.
+This digital multimeter is designed and built in the USA and has a lifetime warranty (and if you do damage it, most parts are available separately).
+The large digit display is great if you’re needing to leave the meter on the fender while probing around the car.
+Apart from that, there is an option for a magnetic hanger – a great idea for any mechanic.

-This again is designed for use within the electrical industry rather than purely automotive, and that’s noticeable with features like the non-contact voltage detection and True RMS, which helps to give accurate measurements (voltage & current) in noisy environments (we’re talking electrical noise).
+This again is designed for use within the electrical industry rather than purely automotive.
+That’s noticeable with features like the non-contact voltage detection and True RMS.
+They help to give accurate measurements (voltage & current) in noisy environments (we’re talking electrical noise).

-That aside, it makes a useful addition to any mechanics tool chest, and it’s priced well enough to offer great features without breaking the bank.
-The AM-530 can do the usual DMM measurements, but also adds in a built in flashlight (you’ll be surprised at just how often you’ll use it), and of course the voltage detection – not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.
+That aside, it makes a useful addition to any mechanics tool chest.
+It’s priced well enough to offer great features without breaking the bank.
+The AM-530 can do the usual DMM measurements, but also adds in a built-in flashlight (you’ll be surprised at just how often you’ll use it.)
+And, of course, the voltage detection.
+It’s not that useful with a vehicle, but that just means it’s a great all-rounder for use in the home also.

 It also offers a temperature measurement, and that alone makes it a great asset to a mechanic.